Type 2 Diabetes: Easily Reversible with Superior Nutrition

 - Charlotte lost half her body weight (133 lbs.) and reversed her diabetes

 - Robert lost 200 lbs. and reversed his diabetes.

 - Richard was on insulin for 25 years, and was able to stop taking it after just a few weeks of my high-nutrient diet.

 Most of these individuals, who have completely reversed their diabetes, have never seen me as a patient.
-They merely read my book Eat To Live, and then received further encouragement and information as members of DrFuhrman.com.
+They merely read my book End of Diabetes, and then received further encouragement and information as members of DrFuhrman.com.

 The most lifespan enhancing diet-style is the most effective treatment of diabetes.
 Diabetics have the right to know this so they can make fully informed decisions that control their health destiny.

 1. American Diabetes Association: Diabetes statistics [http://www.diabetes.org/diabetes-basics/statistics/]

 2. International Diabetes Federation: Morbidity and Mortality [http://www.idf.org/diabetesatlas/diabetes-mortality ]